electro-glitch/supply_chain_simulator/HYBRID_ROUTING_IMPLEMENTATION.md

 1. **Route Caching**: Cache frequently used routes
 2. **Partial Updates**: Only recalculate affected route segments when factors change
 3. **Graph Preprocessing**: Pre-compute modal transfer nodes

-## Conclusion

-The system now provides:
-- ✅ Realistic multi-modal routing with transfer costs
-- ✅ Route entity metrics responding to factor changes
-- ✅ Cargo manifest with weight-based cost scaling
-- ✅ Factor breakdown visualization for transparency
-- ✅ War properly impacts factors and costs
-- ✅ Mode-specific factor sensitivity

-All components are integrated and ready for testing.
-The simulator now behaves like a realistic trading system with accurate economic modeling.